Democratizing AI: Non-expert design of prediction tasks: Methods

-In phase three, workers were tasked with answering the input and target questions for the problems selected during the ranking phase.
-Workers could answer the questions in each selected problem only once but could work on multiple problems.
-In our case, we collected data from workers until each problem had responses from a fixed number of unique workers $n$, but a crowdsourcer could specify other criteria for collecting data.
+In phase three, workers were directed to answer the input and target questions for the tasks selected during the ranking phase.
+Workers could answer the questions in each selected task only once but could work on multiple prediction tasks.
+In our case, we collected data from workers until each task had responses from a fixed number of unique workers $n$, but one could specify other criteria for collecting data.
 The answers workers give in this phase create the datasets to be used for learning.
 Specifically, the $n \times p$ matrix $\mathbf{X}$ consists of the $n$ worker responses to the $p$ input questions (we can also represent the answers to each input question $i$ as a predictor vector $x_i$, with $\mathbf{X} = [x_1, \ldots, x_p]$).
 Likewise, the answers to the target question provide the supervising or target vector $y$.

 After data collection, supervised learning methods can be applied to find the best predictive model $\hat{f}$ that relates $y$ and $\mathbf{X}$, i.e., $y = \hat{f}(\mathbf{X})$.
-In our case, we focused on random forests~\cite{breiman_random_2001}, a powerful and general ensemble learning method.
-Random forests work well on both linear and nonlinear problems and can be used for both regression problems (where $y$ is numeric) and classifications (where $y$ is categorical).
+Then learnability of the prediction task and data can be assessed by model performance using cross-validation, although this assessment depends on the predictive model used, and more advanced models may lead to improved learnability.
+In our case, we focused on random forests~\citep{breiman_random_2001} as our predictive model, a commonly used and general-purpose ensemble learning method.
+Random forests work well on both linear and nonlinear prediction tasks and can be used for both regressions (where $y$ is numeric) and classifications (where $y$ is categorical).
 However, any supervised learning method can be applied in this context.
 For hyperparameters used to fit the forests, we chose 200 trees per forest, a split criterion of MSE for regression and Gini impurity for classification, and tree nodes are expanded until all leaves are pure or contain fewer than 2 samples.
+These are commonly accepted choices for hyperparameters, but of course careful tuning of these values (using appropriate cross-validation) can only result in better learning than we report here.